 Tracked Metrics:

-- Sent: Notification successfully handed off to delivery provider
+- Sent: Handed off to the delivery provider.

-- Opened: User opened push notification or email
+- Opened: User opened the notification or email.

-- Failed: Delivery failed (invalid device token, bounced email, etc.)
+- Failed: Delivery failed (bad device token, bounced email, etc.).

 Database Schema Example: